 It isn’t a secret that one of the VPN use cases is access to streaming platforms.
 Some of them, like Netflix, have different library sized for each country, while others may simply be unavailable.
 So, the ability to effortlessly unblock media websites is one of the most important ones for most users.

 With PIA, Netflix proved to be a tough nut to crack.
-It didn’t show any errors, but it didn’t unblock geo-restricted content either.
-NordVPN also stumbled at first, but after disabling the custom DNS option accessed restricted libraries.
+Even though the US Netflix worked, it was a bit slow, and the video quality wasn’t great.
+Meanwhile, NordVPN stumbled at first, but after disabling the custom DNS option accessed restricted libraries.

-PIA didn’t improve their streak with BBC iPlayer, either.
+PIA ended their lucky streak with BBC iPlayer.
 It showed the “BBC iPlayer only works in the UK” error, not allowing entry to the site.
 Meanwhile, NordVPN had no problems when accessing the contents of the site.

 The DAZN streaming service test is one of the hardest – few services can bypass these blocks.
 DAZN proved to be out of reach for PIA.
 Meanwhile, NordVPN was one of the few services that successfully unblocked DAZN.

-The only time when PIA managed to unblock a streaming media website was with YouTube.
+PIA also managed to unblock YouTube.
 So, if you want to watch a piece of content that isn’t allowed in your country, PIA will work.
 Unsurprisingly, NordVPN also unblocked YouTube without problems.